The Lost World (Doyle novel): Plot summary

 After climbing out of the pit, Malone returns to the camp to find the others missing and signs of a violent attack.
-He contacts Zambo but receives no clue to what exactly has happened.
 The following morning, Roxton arrives after escaping the race of "ape-men" that captured the party on the night that Malone visited the central lake.
 While in captivity, they discovered that a tribe of indigenous people, with whom the "ape-men" are at war, inhabit the other side of the plateau.

 Roxton and Malone take their rifles to mount a rescue.
 They arrive at the village of the ape-men and see an Indian hurled off the cliff to the delight of the hairy creatures.
 Professor Challenger apparently enjoys special status as a captive because of his physical resemblance to the king of the ape-men, and tries in vain to save Summerlee from a similar death.
 Lord Roxton shoots the king dead at the start of the rescue attack, and he and Malone fire repeatedly, preventing the ape-men from throwing Summerlee and the remaining captured tribe members over the edge.

 One of the saved Indians is a young prince of the tribe and the surviving tribe members take the party back to their village.
 With the help of the explorers’ firepower, they return to defeat the "ape-men", slaughtering all the adult males, with most being driven off the cliff.
 After witnessing the power of their guns, the tribe wishes to keep the explorers on the plateau.
 During their time with the tribe, Roxton plans how to capture a pterodactyl chick at Challenger's request, using a protective wooden cage against the adult pterodactyls.
-They also encounter more local fauna including a Phorusrhacos, a Toxodon, an Ichthyosaurus, and a Plesiosaurus.
 Wanting to leave and return to civilization, the explorers are helped by the young prince they saved, who gives them a crude map of the caves in the hillside near the tribe.
 With the map, the explorers are able to find a tunnel leading back to the outside world.
 They escape by night, descending on a rope.